minibolt-guide/minibolt/guide/system/remote-access.md

 * If the `ping` command fails or does not return anything, you need to manually look for your PC.

 * You should now be able to reach your PC, either with the hostname `minibolt.local` or an IP address like `192.168.X.XXX`.
-* (if at anypoint you wish to change your hostname just enter host $ hostnamectl set-hostname 'new-hostname'
+If at any point you wish to change your hostname, just enter `$ hostnamectl set-hostname new-hostname` command, being `new-hostname` your choice.
+Verify the change with `hostname` command.

 ## Access with Secure Shell